smimram/ocaml-elaboration-zoo/04-implicit-args/README.md

+# Typechecking a dependent type theory with holes and implicit arguments

+This one is a decent starting point if you want to implement a dependent type theory.
+The only big missing part is inductive types.

 Compared to previous versions this implementation

 - adds support for implicit arguments, which are handled by inserting meta-variables during elaboration